Associate in Applied Sciences

 The major purpose of the Chemical Technology Program at County College of Morris (CCM) is to prepare graduates for employment at the technician level for research, testing and quality control laboratories associated with the internationally prestigious pharmaceutical, chemical, personal care products, food industry, environmental, and chemical corporations located in New Jersey.

 Students in this program learn modern chemical methods and instrumentation.
-They will graduate with both theoretical knowledge and practical training and an Associate in Applied Science degree.
+They will graduate with both theoretical knowledge and practical training and an Associate of Applied Science degree.

 Our laboratory facilities include not only standard lab equipment, but the most modern instrumentation including: